 Since 2014, BAWSCA has partnered with the San Mateo Countywide Water Pollution Prevention Program (SMCWPPP) on the Rain Barrel Rebate Program, to offer rebates of up to \$200 for the purchase and installation of rain barrels.
 Rain barrels are used to collect rainwater from hard surfaces, such as rooftops, to be stored for later use in watering landscapes.
-In FY 2020-21, the SMCWPPP provided tiered rebates (based on capacity) of up to \$150 per rain barrel for installations within San Mateo County.
+In FY 2021-22, the SMCWPPP provided tiered rebates (based on capacity) of up to \$150 per rain barrel for installations within San Mateo County.
 Participating BAWSCA member agencies provided additional rebates of up to \$50 per rain barrel, for a total maximum customer rebate of \$200 in areas where both rebates were offered.

-Eleven agencies participated in the Rain Barrel Rebate Program in FY 2020-21 (see Table 4-2).
-In total, the BAWSCA program issued 82 rain barrel rebates (126 barrels totaling 19,939 gallons).
-16 of these rebates were inside the BAWSCA service area in San Mateo County and received all funding from the SMCWPPP.
-Total expenditures were \$14,181.
+Eleven agencies participated in the Rain Barrel Rebate Program in FY 2021-22 (see Table 4-2).
+In total, the BAWSCA program issued 368 rain barrel rebates (608 barrels totaling 33,734 gallons).
+I 10 of these rebates were inside the BAWSCA service area in San Mateo County and received all funding from the SMCWPPP.
+This was the largest amount of rain barrel rebates issued since the height of the last drought (FY 2015-16).
+Total expenditures were \$48,404.
 The water savings associated with each rain barrel installation is dependent on a variety of factors, including precipitation and time between rain events.